SimonBaars/simonbaars.github.io/_posts/2021-02-20-afterlife.markdown

 **Estimated reading time**: 12 minutes (2300 words)

 **Note**: This is an experimental story by an amateur writer.
 Its quality will certainly be lower than any professionally written stories.
+Feedback is welcome :)

 ---